Biblical Counseling Ministry

 Yes, the Bible is sufficient for and significant in meeting counseling needs which arise from non-organic (mental/spiritual, not physical, in nature) causes.
 All the problems mankind faces as the result of the Fall are summarized by Scripture under two main categories – physical and spiritual.
 2 Timothy 3:16-17 teaches us that “all Scripture…is profitable for teaching, reproof, correction and training in righteousness.”
 Today this truth is being demonstrated in churches, homes and counseling centers all through the United States and in many parts of the world.

 God has blessed us with both medical doctors trained to address physical problems and Christians trained by the Scripture to address the spiritual issues people face.
-At times medical people and biblical counselors need to work together as they address psychosomatic problems.
+At times medical people and biblical counselors need to work together as they address issues of the heart that are connected to issues of the body.

-When marriages suffer, divorce is too often given as the only hope for personal peace and fulfillment.
-Yet, there is no reason two Christians should have to divorce in an attempt to find joy.
-The Bible says that God hates divorce and that His Word is sufficient to address any struggle and to enable believers to find greater peace and joy in the marriage than they would fine out of it.
+When marriages suffer, divorce is too often viewed as the only hope for personal peace and fulfillment.
+Yet, there is no reason two Christians should divorce in an attempt to find joy.
+The Bible says that God hates divorce and that His Word is sufficient to address any struggle while enabling believers to find greater peace and joy through honoring Him as they learn and implement His precepts for a healthy marriage.
 Even a believer married to an unbeliever can find peace and joy in Christ in the midst of trials.
 In certain situations God does approve of divorce, but these are far rarer than today’s divorce rate indicates.